 - To calm a crying baby, gently rub their back, walk with them, or rock them gently in your arms.

 - Keep diapers and changing supplies everywhere you go for on-the-go changes.

 - Babies can get diaper rash.
 To soothe a red bottom, let the diaper area air dry and apply a zinc oxide diaper rash ointment at every changing.

-- Stimulate your baby's vision by passing a stuffed animal or toy back and forth a few inches in front of his eyes.
+- Stimulate your baby's vision by passing a stuffed animal or toy back and forth a few inches in front of their eyes.

 - Your voice has star power!
 Talk, sing, and read to your baby.
-Even though he can't say so, he'll love it.
+Even though they can't say so, they'll love it.